joshgreen95/smeg/README.md

 # smeg — Setup Mobile Explotation Groundwork

 A bash script to automate the setup of an Android mobile pentest environment.
-Given a proxy certificate, smeg handles emulator creation, certificate installation into the system trust store, and Frida server deployment — all in one command.

----

 ## What it does

 1. Optionally creates and/or launches an Android emulator (AVD)
-2. Waits for ADB to connect and roots the device
+2. Roots the device
 3. Installs a proxy certificate (Burp, mitmproxy, etc.) directly into the system trust store
 4. Auto-detects device architecture and downloads + installs the latest Frida server
 5. Optionally installs a target APK
-6. Reboots the device to apply changes

 ---